polkadot-developers/polkadot-docs/develop/toolkit/api-libraries/sidecar.md

 ## Installation

-To install Substrate API Sidecar, you can use the following command:
+To install Substrate API Sidecar, use one of the following commands:

 === "npm"